hapijs/yar/README.md

 - `cookieOptions` - the configuration for cookie-specific features:
     - `password` - (Required) used to encrypt and sign the cookie data.
     - `path` - determines the cookie path.
 Defaults to _'/'_.
     - `isSecure` - determines whether or not to transfer using TLS/SSL.
-Defaults to _false_.
+Defaults to _true_.

 #### Methods